 Göring spent the next five years working tirelessly to promote Hitler and Nazism.
 He contacted army officers, business leaders, and other powerful, conservative figures to build their support for the Nazis.
-His efforts were instrumental to the Nazi Party winning the most seats during the 1932 election, and Göring managed to take the presidency of the Reichstag or the German parliament.
+His efforts were instrumental to the Nazi Party winning the most seats during the 1932 election, and Göring managed to take the presidency of the Reichstag.

 Next, Göring used his powerful position to secure Hitler the title of Chancellor — the de-facto leader of Germany.
 It was then that Hitler was able to take power and orchestrate the greatest period of suffering and destruction in human history.